A Local’s Guide to Your Fall UK Packing List

 Day Bag

-In the Fall, you’re more likely to need room in your bag to stash extra layers and your must-have umbrella.
 I tend to carry a larger bag this time of year, and love a backpack from PacSafe.
 While you don’t have to carry an anti-theft bag if you keep some basic street smarts with you, I do love how easy this bag makes it to keep your possessions safe while still looking cute.

 Capsule Wardrobe

-When you’re traveling in the Fall, layering is the name of the game.
+When you’re traveling in the fall, layering is the name of the game.
 Weather is going to be unpredictable so you want to be able to change things up on the go.

 Keep your packing light by picking layers that work well with multiple items.
 For instance, I might bring a dress in a fun print, but the cardigan, belt, and ankle boots I put on with the dress could easily work with another dress or jeans look.
 Tights take up very little room in your bag, but can be a lifesaver to keep your legs warm and mix up your look.